YOGA AND NATURE

 Beverage Purveyor and Smile Manager

-Since May 2018, I am so fortunate as to assist all-round fantastic human being Inès de Villeneuve in managing her gorgeous Parisian café on 13, rue des Gravilliers, in the heart of the Marais.
-Each day brings renewed joy and surprises, working with extremely talented chef Manon Negretti.
+On my return to Paris I was so fortunate as to assist all-round fantastic human being Inès de Villeneuve in managing her gorgeous Parisian café on 13, rue des Gravilliers, in the heart of the Marais.
+Each day brought renewed joy and surprises, working with extremely talented chef Manon Negretti.

 Some selected features.